tsgates/arch-wiki-markdown/wiki/Pppd.md

     0 4 * * * /bin/bash /root/pppd_redial.sh

+Confirm that crond is up and running.
+If it isn't just enable it with,

+    # systemctl enable cronie.service
+    # systemctl start cronie.service

 Save and exit.
 Your PPPoE connection will now restart every day at 4AM.

+> ISP auto-disconnect after 24h using a Systemd timer

+An alternative way to force a reconnect is using a Systemd timer and the poff script (in particular its -r option).
+Simply create a .service and .timer file with the same name:

+    ppp-redial.timer

+    [Unit]
+    Description=Reconnect PPP connections daily

+    [Timer]
+    OnCalendar=*-*-* 05:00:00

+    [Install]
+    WantedBy=multi-user.target

+    ppp-redial.service

+    [Unit]
+    Description=Reconnect PPP connections

+    [Service]
+    Type=simple
+    ExecStart=/usr/bin/poff -r

+Now just enable and start the timer and Systemd will cause a restart at the specified time.

 Troubleshooting
 ---------------